Understanding Strength Plateaus

 Strategy 5: Nutrition for Strength Gains

-You can't build strength in a deficit.
+Building strength is usually harder in a deficit, and long plateaus during a cut are common.
 If you've been plateaued while cutting, the solution might be eating more.

 Calorie Surplus for Strength